 The school provides formal careers guidance from Year 7 upwards as part of the PSHE programme, including talks from external careers professionals.
-In Year 8 students participate in an Enterprise day.
 In Year 9, guidance is targeted at assisting students with GCSE options choices.
 All pupils in Year 10 receive a detailed 1:1 consultation with our independent Careers Advisor who then provides the students and parents with a detailed report.
+The Head of Futures meets with students after these meetings should any 'follow up be required'.